TheRealMarVin/ReadTheYaml/docs/schema-and-instance.md

 - Reserved keywords cannot be used as field names.
 - Optional fields usually require valid defaults (enforced per field class).
 - HTTP `$ref` uses `requests` at runtime; missing dependency or network failure will fail resolution.

+### `when` behavior summary

+- `when` is evaluated before validating the target field/subsection.
+- If condition is false:
+  - the field/subsection is skipped
+  - it is omitted from `built`
+  - it is removed from `data_with_default` if present
+- If condition is true, normal required/default/type validation applies.
+- Conditions can reference nested paths using dot notation (for example `feature.flags.beta`).

+See [conditions.md](conditions.md) for full operator and combinator details.

 ## `DataInstance`